1964 New York World's Fair: 1963 and 1964

 In early 1963, the World's Fair Housing Bureau was formed to coordinate the development of hotel rooms for the fair.
 Despite commitments from state and national governments, only some of these governments were actively constructing pavilions.
 The WFC wanted to hire 40 concessionaires and sell 70 intellectual property (IP) licenses, which the corporation hoped would raise $130 million.
 On April 22, 1963, exactly a year before the fair's opening, the U.S. President John F. Kennedy activated a clock that would count down to the opening.
 Only 48 of the 200 proposed buildings had begun construction, even though construction of all major structures had to be underway by the following month.
 The press building opened that May, and the following month, an insurance syndicate was formed to protect the exhibits.
 By mid-1963, civil-rights groups were protesting the lack of racial diversity in the fair's development, and filed a lawsuit to halt construction.
-That July, Moses denied rumors construction had fallen behind schedule.
+That July, Moses denied rumors that construction had fallen behind schedule.

 Materials from overseas began arriving in August 1963, though work on 50 structures had not started by the next month.
 Moses became increasingly hostile toward journalists who doubted that the fair would be completed on time.
 There were also disagreements over discounted tickets for students; Moses opposed the plan but the city government ultimately forced him to sell discounted tickets.
 The first pavilion, the Port Authority Heliport, was opened in October 1963.
 The same month, Hunt resigned as the amusement area's operator following disagreements over ticket prices and rides.
 Work on many of the pavilions was behind schedule due to funding issues, labor shortages, and poor weather.
 There were also labor strikes, exhibitor withdrawals, and continuing racial tensions.
 Despite these difficulties, many pavilions were nearly completed by late 1963, and the WFC had sold 3.8 million advance tickets by the year's end.
 To draw attention to the fair, the WFC displayed models of exhibits at the Time-Life Building in Manhattan.
 Exhibits were installed through late 1963 and early 1964, and the WFC borrowed $3 million to fund the fair's completion.

 In January 1964, the Chicago Tribune reported the site was filled with raw material, incomplete building frames, and unpaved roads.
-That month, WFC officials said work on 26 buildings was behind schedule, and they sought to demolish a pavilion that would not be ready for the fair's opening.
+That month, WFC officials said work on 26 buildings was behind schedule, and they sought to demolish the World of Food pavilion, which would not be ready for the fair's opening.
 The WFC signed a document outlining ways profits from the fair were to be used.
 By that February, most of the major pavilions and attractions were complete, but Whipple estimated up to 10 pavilions would not be finished before the fair's opening.
 The same month, the WFC stopped selling advance tickets, having sold 28 million.
 There were still 4,800 construction workers on site in late March, when the state government began hiring people for the fair.
 Before the fair opened, the WFC had spent $30 million.